Multiverse (DC Comics): Convergence and DC Rebirth

 In October 2011, Dan DiDio posted on his Facebook page that in The New 52, the three previous "crises" did not occur in this new continuity, but other events such as Zero Hour still happened, without ending in a crisis/reboot.
 However, writers continued to make references to the crises, and the full history of the structure of the DC Multiverse, detailing previous crisis events, was given in Grant Morrison's The Multiversity (2014–2015) limited series.

 The Convergence (2015) crossover event later explored this concept within the DCU.
 This miniseries brought back several heroes from the ages of DC Comics that were obliterated by the crisis events.
 They were trapped by a godlike incarnation of Brainiac outside of time (or Vanishing Point as this "place" is called).
 At the end of the crossover, Brainiac sent these heroes back to their own timelines, and also successfully sent Zero Hour Hal Jordan, pre-Flashpoint Superman and other heroes back to the events of Crisis on Infinite Earths so that the collapse of the Multiverse could be averted.

 From July 2015 onwards, The New 52 marking ended with the continuation of several publications and new others that did not necessarily take place within The New 52 multiverse.
 Advertised as DC YOU (a pun of DCU or DC Universe and the phrase "it's about you, the fans" appearing in the advertisements), DC now has an "open doors" policy to continuity, granting writers greater freedom to explore stories set outside the established New 52 Multiverse continuity, as well as to revisit other characters and concepts from DC's history as the conclusion of Convergence suggested that although the core 52 universe that now exists is the evolution of the multiverse, all the worlds still exist in some form.
-This was confirmed by Convergence writer Jeff King, as he stated that the reconstituted DC Multiverse is now infinite and there might be more than one Multiverse.
+This was confirmed by Convergence writer Jeff King, who stated that the reconstituted Multiverse is infinite and there may be more than one Multiverse.

 The 2016 DC Rebirth initiative returned the original Wally West to Earth from the Speed Force and reveals that time has been stolen from his friends' memories, and the Superman of the pre-Flashpoint world, stranded in the new timeline following Convergence, assumes the role of that Earth's Superman.
 In Action Comics #976, the pre-Flashpoint and New 52 Supermen's histories are merged.
-Peter J. Tomasi explained that "the events of Action #976 reset and reshape the entire Superman timeline.
+Peter Tomasi explained that "the events of Action #976 reset and reshape the entire Superman timeline.
 Where there had been two Superman, their realities have now been fused into one timeline with just one of them".